facebookresearch/hydra/website/docs/tutorials/basic/your_first_app/specifying_a_config_file.md

   password: secret
 ```

 You can override values in the loaded config from the command line.
-When overriding existing parameters, you should not prefix the command line items with '+':
+Note the lack of the `+` prefix.
 ```yaml {4-5}
 $ python my_app.py db.user=root db.password=1234
 db: